matthew-a-thomas/Matt.Encoding.Fountain/README.md

 Note that the number of nines after the decimal place follows this equation:

 ![Number of nines after decimal place](https://raw.githubusercontent.com/matthew-a-thomas/Matt.Encoding.Fountain/readme-updates/Number%20of%20nines%20after%20decimal%20place.gif "Number of nines after decimal place")

+### There is a limit to how many slices there can be

+If you understand that each slice is just a random linear combination of subsections of your data, then you'll recognize that there can be this many distinct slices (where 1/_k_ is the size of each slice):